majnun917/majnun917/README.md

   - 🔭: I'm working as a.

-  - ⚡: In my free time, i read teach articles and do some challenge to improve my skills on programming.
+  - ⚡: In my free time, i like read tech articles and watch  and do some challenge to improve my skills on programming.
   -
   - 📫: How to reach me: [Ndiasse Dieye](dieye.ndiasse17@gmail.com).
 ---